Launch by LunchELIXR

 How to run it, start to finish.

 You don't paste instructions each time.
-Inside the client Project, run the three skills in order in one chat, finishing each checkpoint before starting the next.
+In Claude Code, run the three skills in order, finishing each checkpoint before starting the next.
 The lines below are all you have to say.

 01